Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 but when there exist nonzero entries in $N_{ab}^c$ such that multiple terms appear on the right-hand side of this equation, the total charge of $a$ and $b$ may correspond to any of these values $c$ such that $N_{ab}^c\not=0$.
 To specify these products, we represent the state of a system of anyons by means of a \emph{fusion tree} (\fref{fig:anyonstates_sphere}).

-Labels on the interior edges of the fusion tree graph correspond to the total charge of multiple anyons.
+Labels on the interior edges of the fusion tree graph correspond to the results which would be obtained on measuring the total charge of multiple anyons.
 For example in \fref{fig:anyonstates_sphere}(i), $x_1$ is the total charge of anyons $a_1$ and $a_2$ together, $x_2$ is the total charge of anyons $a_1$, $a_2$, and $a_3$ together, and so on.
 The set of valid labellings of a single fusion tree constitutes an orthogonal basis for the Hilbert space of a system of fixed anyons, and a labelling is deemed valid if all fusion vertices correspond to processes associated with non-zero entries in the multiplicity tensor $N_{ab}^c$.
-In this paper we will normalise all fusion tree bases using the diagrammatic isotopy convention given in Refs.~\onlinecite{bonderson2007} and \onlinecite{bonderson2008}.
-For free anyons, the co-ordinates of each anyon must be specified in addition to the fusion tree.
+In this paper we will normalise all fusion tree bases using factors appropriate to the diagrammatic isotopy convention given in Refs.~\onlinecite{bonderson2007} and \onlinecite{bonderson2008}.
+For mobile anyons, the co-ordinates of each anyon must be specified in addition to the fusion tree.

 Although a single fusion tree does not explicitly state the outcome of all possible measurements, it is possible to convert between different fusion trees using procedures known as $F$ moves and braiding (\fref{fig:basischange}).